abreits/rxjs-supersets/projects/rxjs-supersets/README.md

 deltaMap.set('item1', new Date());
 deltaMap.set('item2', new Date());

-// if you want a new subscription to always start with all in the created property
+// if you want a new subscription to always start with all in the added property
 // you can insert the startDelta() operator deltaMap.delta$.pipe(startDelta()).subscribe(delta => {
-  delta.all;     // contains a map with both created entries delta.added; // contains a map with all entries on the first update delta.modified; // contains a map with no entries on the first update delta.deleted; // contains a map with no entries on the first update
+  delta.all;     // contains a map with both added entries delta.added; // contains a map with all entries on the first update delta.modified; // contains a map with no entries on the first update delta.deleted; // contains a map with no entries on the first update